• Skip to primary navigation

 Instructions

-2. Stir in butter until fully melted.
+3. Stir the butter into the grits until it is fully melted.
 Taste and season with salt and fresh ground pepper as needed.

 Did you make this recipe?